 Researching and writing this page has taken me back to well before the late 1920s.
 All but one of the men joined the railway in the 1880s, when intense competition between the east coast and west coast routes for speed of service between London and Scotland gave rise to the so-called 'Races to the North' of 1888 and 1895.
 As young men they no doubt aspired to the status of the senior drivers of the day, men who had themselves been firemen during the early years of the GNR when locomotive footplates were completely open.

-By the late 1920s, as our six drivers drew near to retirement as senior footplatemen with the LNER, young lads making a start at Grantham on the first rung of the footplate ladder, as engine cleaners, could be driving 3,300HP Deltic diesel electric locomotives when they, in their turn, retired from British Rail in the early 1970s.
+By the late 1920s our six drivers drew near to retirement as senior footplatemen with the LNER.
+Young lads then making a start at Grantham as engine cleaners, the first rung of the footplate ladder, and perhaps looking up to these old masters of their craft, could have become the drivers of 3,300HP Deltic diesel electric locomotives when, in their turn, they retired from British Rail in the early 1970s.

 Read on to explore with us something of these connections, but please bear in mind that this account is based on information that's limited to what was recorded at the time and is currently available.
 None of it is first-hand testimony from the men themselves.

 For example, if we were able to go back and talk with the men the conversation might at some point turn to the conditions they experienced while at work.
 When they started in the 1880s the physical environment for workers on the railway, in common with many other industries, could be harsh and unforgiving.
-Footplatemen faced conditions which often made their shifts uncomfortable, or were potentially hazardous to health and personal safety.
-The men would have known colleagues who were killed or injured while on duty.
+Footplatemen faced conditions which often made their shifts uncomfortable, and could frequently be hazardous to health and personal safety.
+The men would have known colleagues who were killed or badly injured while on duty.
 Throughout the period trades unions and others campaigned to improve matters.

 Drawn to Grantham